SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Methods/ResetZoom/README.md

 #ResetZoom Method

-This sample demonstrate how to reset the current zoom value of the diagram page.It is used to reset the current zoom value of the diagram page to 100% when the diagram is either in a zoomed in or zoomed out state.
+This sample demonstrates how to reset the current zoom value of the diagram page.
+It is used to reset the current zoom value of the diagram page to 100% when the diagram is either in a zoomed in or zoomed out state.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/zooming-panning?theme=fluent